AMJoshaghani/VPD/README.md

 # Usage
 this script could help you for downloading blob videos
 <br>
-you could use network tools in your browser, search for .m3u8 extension and download it
+you should use network tools in your browser, search for .m3u8 extension and download it
 <br>
 then copy url path of one those videos (which loaded in that page, you can find on developer tools too) and download videos using this script :)